Casta: "Colonial Caste System" debate

 Similarly, Berta Ares' 2015 study on the Viceroyalty of Peru, notes that the term "casta" was barely used by colonial authorities which, according to her, casts doubt on the existence of a "caste system".
 Even by the 18th century, its use was rare and appeared in its plural form, "castas", characterized by its ambiguous meaning.
-The word did not specifically refer to sectors of the population who were of mixed race, but also included both Spaniards and Indians of lower socio-economic extraction, often used together with other terms such as plebe, vulgo, naciones, clases, calidades, otras gentes, etc.
+The word did not specifically refer to sectors of the population who were of mixed race, but also included both Spaniards and indigenous people of lower socio-economic extraction, often used together with other terms such as plebe, vulgo, naciones, clases, calidades, otras gentes, etc.

-In a detailed analysis of Mexican archival records published in 2018, Ben Vinson came to a similar conclusion.
+Ben Vinson, in a 2018 study of the historical archives of Mexico, addressing the issue of racial diversity in Mexico and its relationship with imperial Spain, ratified these conclusions.

-Often called the sistema de castas or the sociedad de castas, there was, in fact, no fixed system of classification for individuals, as careful archival research has shown.
+Often called the sistema de castas or the sociedad de castas, there was no fixed system of classification for individuals, as careful archival research has shown.
 There was considerable fluidity in society, with the same individuals being identified by different categories simultaneously or over time.
 Individuals self-identified by particular terms, often to shift their status from one category to another to their advantage.
 For example, both mestizos and Spaniards were exempt from tribute obligations, but were both equally subject to the Inquisition.
 Indios, on the other hand, paid tribute yet were exempt from the Inquisition.
 In certain cases, a mestizo might try to "pass" as an indio to escape the Inquisition.
 An indio might try to pass as a Mestizo to escape tribute obligations.

 Casta paintings produced largely in 18th-century Mexico have influenced modern understandings of race in Spanish America, a concept which began infiltrating Bourbon Spain from France and Northern Europe during this time.
 They purport to show a fixed "system" of racial hierarchy which has been disputed by modern academia.
 These paintings should be evaluated as the production by elites in New Spain for an elite viewership in both Spanish territories and abroad portrayals of mixtures of Spaniards with other ethnicities, some of which have been interpreted as being pejorative in nature or seeking social outrage.
 They are thus useful for understanding elites and their attitudes toward non-elites, and quite valuable as illustrations of aspects of material culture in the late colonial era.